-Xuming He is an H.C.
-Carver Collegiate Professor of Statistics at the University of Michigan.
-Prior to joining the University, he served on the faculty of the National University of Singapore and the University of Illinois at Urbana-Champaign, and worked as Program Director of Statistics at the National Science Foundation in the United States.
+Xuming He is the Inaugural Chair, Department of Statistics and Data Science, and Deborah Beckmann Kotzubei and Jacob Kotzubei Distinguished Professor at Washington University in St. Louis.
+Prior to his current appointment, he served on the faculty of the National University of Singapore, the University of Illinois at Urbana-Champaign, and University of Michigan, and worked as Program Director of Statistics at the National Science Foundation in the United States.
 He is an internationally recognized statistician who has published extensively his work on robust and trustworthy statistical inference, as well as his work’s application in biosciences, climate studies, and concussion research.

 He is an elected Fellow of the American Statistical Association (ASA), the Institute of Mathematical Statistics (IMS), and the American Association for the Advancement of Science (AAAS).
 He is a past president of the International Chinese Statistical Association (ICSA) and has served on the Council of the IMS and the Board of Trustees for the National Institute of Statistical Science in the United States.
 He has also served as the Program Chair for the 59th World Statistics Congress of the International Statistical Institute.